 Questions For Birth Parents: Adoption Plans

 For birth parents, adoption attorneys can help craft an effective adoption plan.
-This plan outlines the preferences of birth parents, such as the type of family they'd like to adopt their child and the degree of openness they'd like with the child.
+This plan outlines the preferences of birth parents, such as the type of family they'd like to adopt their child and the degree to which they'd like their information to be open or closed to the child.
 Since the process can be so overwhelming and emotionally challenging, an attorney can help you devise an adoption plan that covers all the bases, giving you peace of mind.

-Birth parents have important rights and legitimate concerns, and an experienced adoption attorney can help ensure that those rights are protected, that all questions are answered, and that the birth parents make an informed decision about the placement of their child.
+Birth parents have important rights and legitimate concerns.
+An experienced adoption attorney can help ensure that those rights are protected, that all questions are answered, and that the birth parents make an informed decision about the placement of their child.
 It's important that each set of parents has separate and independent counsel, however, to avoid the possibility of a conflict of interest.